 The blemishes occurring on the diamond’s surface are of several types.
 Some blemishes occur naturally while others are the outcome of the cutting, polishing or other frictions.

 A surface blemish deprecates the diamond value and price although they might not be very noticeable.
+Nicks

 Nicks are the locations on the diamond where a miniscule fraction has a chipped away.
 An extra facet can be created by polishing the minute nicks.
 But again the more new facets created depreciates the diamond’s value and appearance.
+Pits

 Pits are the small holes present on the diamond’s facets.
 Few are not conspicuous but they will affect the brilliance and clarity’s grade.
 Shallow pits can be fixed by polishing.
+Scratches

 Scratches are small fine lines present in the diamond’s surface.
 They may be a result of the mining process and can be easily polished off.
 The diamond is set in a jewelry ensemble needs to be detached before polishing.
+Natural

 A natural refers to that area of the diamond that is left unpolished.
 Diamonds are often left unpolished at the girdle deliberately to add to the carat weight of the diamond.
 They do not devaluate the diamond’s clarity grade if located only on the girdle.
+Trigon

 A trigon is a natural that looks like a small triangle.
 They might appear as series of triangles within triangles.